 Peat moss moderates water hardness by tying down magnesium and calcium ions.
 This process, known as chelation, softens aquarium water by means of demineralization.

 During this process, peat also discharges gallic acid and tannins.
-This interchange process lowers PH and KH levels since the acids neutralize bicarbonate and carbonate ions in the water.
-Tannins are safe for fish although they’ll change the color fo the water slightly.
+This interchange lowers PH and KH levels since the acids neutralize bicarbonate and carbonate ions in the water.
+Tannins are safe for fish, although they’ll slightly change the water’s color.

 Here are the steps to follow to soften aquarium water using peat moss in a clean container:

-- Pour the brown water and store the peat moss in a sterilized container containing tap water.
+• Pour the brown water and store the peat moss in a sterilized tap water container.

-With these methods, you can easily and safely soften your aquarium water for healthier fish and other aquatic pets.
+These methods allow you to easily and safely soften your aquarium water for healthier fish and other aquatic pets.

 Softening hard water in an aquarium at a favorable level for fish species plays a vital role in your aquarium.
 Here are the top reasons why you need to soften aquarium water:

-Soft water fish such as Barbs, Gouramis, and Angelfish can survive living in hard water conditions.
+Some softwater fish such as Barbs, Gouramis, and Angelfish can survive in hard water conditions.
 However, a fishkeeper who understands the difference between fish thriving and surviving can recognize the difference.

-Soft water fish can adapt and thrive in an aquarium where the water hardness is above their required range.
-This doesn’t function in breeding tanks when attempting to promote the reproduction of these fish.
+Softwater fish can adapt and thrive in an aquarium where the water hardness is above their required range.
+This, however, doesn’t work in breeding tanks when attempting to promote the reproduction of these fish.

-Optimizing temperatures and softening acidic water are essential steps to breed soft water fish.
+Optimizing temperatures and softening acidic water are essential to breed softwater fish.
 Also, ensure you reconcile your breeding pair before introducing them to the fish tank with differing water conditions.

-Domestic water softeners are good to protect your home appliances from imminent regular misfunctions and limescale build-up.
-However, these softeners don’t alter functions in your aquarium, they instead substitute minerals carrying limescale with other minerals.
+Domestic water softeners are good for protecting your home appliances from imminent regular misfunctions and limescale build-up.
+However, these softeners don’t alter functions in your aquarium; they instead substitute minerals carrying limescale with other minerals.

-Cleaning your aquarium that contains hard water stains can be a demanding task.
-Also, attempting to get rid of limescale build-ups can leave marks that can be easily identified under a crystal-clear view.
+Cleaning hard water aquarium stains can be a demanding task.
+Also, attempting to eliminate limescale build-ups can leave marks that can be easily identified under a crystal-clear view.

 Softening aquarium water to gradually moderate water hardness to make it functional for your fish helps resolve such aesthetic issues naturally.

-Evene with enough sunlight and nutrients in the water, the hardnes may inhibit the growth of the plants in the aquarium.
-Since plants help keep the water cleaner, their stunted growth also affects the water quality negatively.
+Even with enough sunlight and nutrients in the water, the hardness may inhibit the growth of the plants in the aquarium.
+Since plants help keep the water cleaner, their stunted growth negatively affects water quality.

 6. Regulate the pH of the Water

-The same chamiclas that cause water to be hard affects its pH.
-For this reason, regulating the hardness also helps you keep the pH within healthy levels for the aquarium pets.
+The same chemicals that cause water to be hard affect its pH.
+For this reason, regulating the hardness also helps you keep the pH within healthy levels for your aquarium pets.

 A water conditioner for the aquarium can also help attain the desired water quality.